-Anaerobic digestion (AD) is also called fermentation; both terms refer to the biological degradation or decomposition of organic matter (larger molecules, such as sugars) into more basic compounds (such as acids, water, gazes).
+Anaerobic digestion (AD) is also called fermentation; both terms refer to the biological degradation or decomposition of organic matter (larger molecules, such as sugars, fats) into more basic compounds (such as acids, water, gazes).
 To describe what happens in an AD process we distinguish 4 stages/sub-processes that overlap.
 Different groups/sets of bacteria interact and “co-exist in harmony”, one bacteria’s residue is another one’s food.
 “Harmony” inside the fermenter is vital in order for all families to thrive and produce a stable process and a high production rate of biogas.

 Hydrolysis: proteins, carbohydrates and fats are transformed to simpler molecules, a process of cleavage through addition of water.

 Acidogenesis: Acidogenic (fermentative) bacteria create volatile fatty acids (VFA), along with ammonia, alcohols, carbon dioxide, and hydrogen sulfide.
 Fermentation more specifically is defined as this very distinct part of the acid generation phase or acidogenesis.